 You can also cross directly between Honduras and southern Belize by boat, skipping Guatemala.
 This is useful if you’ve already been to Guatemala and don’t want to backtrack, though it’s definitely a bit of an adventure (think small and very fast boats blasting through tropical storms in the open water of the Caribbean – it’s a pretty mental way to cross a border!) and you can’t make it all the way between Belize and the Bay Islands in the same day.

 Flying to / from Belize City is definitely easier, but for overlanders the route from Belize City is a bus to Dangriga or Placencia, overnight (or longer, to explore southern Belize) there, and then an early morning boat departure to the Honduran port of Puerta Cortes.
 From there it’s a 1-hour bus (or shared taxi, if you can manage not to get ripped off) to San Pedro Sula, and another bus from SPS to La Ceiba.
-SPS and La Ceiba are both rough towns, but La Ceiba is by far the nicer and it’s definitely better to push on to La Ceiba even if you don’t really feel like another five hours on a bus.
+SPS and La Ceiba are both rough towns, but La Ceiba is by far the nicer and it’s definitely better to push on to La Ceiba even if you don’t really feel like another four hours on a bus.
 From there, you can take the morning ferry to Utila or Roatan.

 In our case we boarded the boat in Dangriga, which was good as we had it all to ourselves for the initial ride down the coast to Placencia, a pleasant start on a sheet-of-glass sea.
 The boat completely filled with passengers in Placencia, but we had the best seats in the house on the bench just in front of the captain.
 Everyone else was jammed down in the floor of the boat, and when the heavens opened they were covered up under a blue tarp; must have been pretty unpleasant sweating away under the tarp and feeling the boat smashing around in the waves and not being able to see out!
 I was glad to be sat on a bench with a backrest, tarp covering my body but able to peak out over the top and see the crazy shit we were driving through and feel the wind blasting over my face.
 It was nuts, but I don’t usually get seasick and I thoroughly enjoyed it!